rlfbckr/p5terminal/README.md

 Add processing-terminal to your PATH or add an alias in **.bashrc**

     alias processing-terminal="/path/to/processing-terminal/src"

 ### How it works
 Processing-Terminal consists of two parts:

 1. C/C++ framework that mimics the Processing-core functions (e.g. draw(), line(), rect(), map())
-2. A Perl-Script that builds and runs the processing-code
+2. A Perl-Script that builds and runs the processing-code (similar to Arduino)

 The Perl-Script **processing-terminal** does the following: